hiba-q/IoT-Soil-Sensor-Network/README.md

   - `pH_1m` → pH (1 m depth)
   - `Temp_5m` → Temperature (5 m depth)

-These variables were repurposed to simulate soil‑environment behavior for **anomaly detection** experiments.
+These variables were repurposed to simulate soil‑environment behavior for anomaly detection experiments.

 ---

-## 🧰 Data Preprocessing (Google Colab)
+## Data Preprocessing (Google Colab)

 The MAPCO₂–SAMI dataset was cleaned and structured for ThingSpeak in
 [`Colab/MAPCO2_SAMI_Dataset_To_ThingSpeak.ipynb`](Colab/MAPCO2_SAMI_Dataset_To_ThingSpeak.ipynb).